 Investigators are not required to utilize the ULAM service in order to comply with the IACUC policy.
 If desired, investigators can independently contract with an appropriate vendor to provide the service as outlined in the IACUC policy.

-For more information, please review the U-M Policy on Monitoring Anesthetic Machines and Vaporizers.
+For more information, please review the Policy on Monitoring Anesthetic Machines and Vaporizers.

 Gas Anesthesia Machine Rental

 ULAM also maintains a pool of gas anesthetic machines that investigators may rent for use in their procedures.
 The machines are suitable for use with most species, including small rodents.
-Some units are equipped with multiple ports so that more than one animal can be anesthetized at one time.
+The machine is supplied full of isoflurane and with oxygen tanks when rented out.
+An induction chamber, F/Air canister (for gas scavenge), and instructions on operation are also provided.

 Please note that only isoflurane vaporizers are used.